 Identifying a drug addiction is often more difficult than one would imagine.
 In the early stages, the user may not be affected in ways that provide outward signs.
 But with drugs like Amytal, there are signs to look out for.
 Barbiturates are drugs that come with many signs anyone suspecting drug use can look out for.
 Isolated signs of abuse will eventually become more prevalent over time.

-Time is of the essence when trying to catch any addiction.
-Someone using drugs could be the difference between life and death.
+Time is of the essence when trying to catch any addiction, as for someone using drugs, this could mean the difference between life and death.
 Familiarizing yourself with the signs to accurately determine if a loved one is abusing Amytal is vital in getting them help.
 Some of the mental and physical side effects associated with regular and long-term abuse include:

 - Slurred speech